cocomice/EDSS_dep_framework/README.md

   display-name:          Crop Water Demand Calculator # name to be displayed on the main page of the ShinyProxy
   description:           Application which demonstrates the crop water model in a dashboard layout # description of the applicaiton
   container-cmd:         ["R", "-e", "shiny::runApp('/root/shinyapp', host='0.0.0.0', port=3838)"] # don't change it
-  container-image:       cocomcie/test_ic # the name of your image of the Shiny app
+  container-image:       cocomcie/test_ic # the image name of your Shiny app
   container-network:     "${proxy.docker.container-network}" # don't change
 ```